mike-brady/Spectrogram-Player/README.md

 freqMax|data-freq-max|The maximum frequency of the spectrogram in kHz axisWidth|data-axis-width|The width of the frequency axis in pixels.
-Setting a value < 1 will prevent the axis from showing. axisDivisionHeight|data-axis-division-height|The minimum height of each division in the axis in pixels axisSmoothing|data-axis-smoothing|The amount of smoothing to apply to the axis<br><br>Smoothing attempts to divide the frequency range in a way that creates "nicer" increments than what you might get when dividing the axis automatically based on the spectrogram height, the axisDivisionHeight, and the frequency range.
-A nice increment is defined as an integer or decimal number whose value after the decimal place is either .5 or .25<br><br>The smoothing value determines how much higher/lower than the calculated number of divisions to look for a nice increment for the axis.<br><br>For example a player with a height of 200px, an axisDivisionHeight of 40px, and a frequency range of 12kHz would result in 5 divisions (200px/40px) at an increment of 2.4khz (12kHz/5) per division.
-2.4 is not considered to be a nice increment because its value after the decimal (.4) is not .5 or .25<br><br>If the smoothing value was set at 2, divisions from 3 (5-2) up to 7 (5+2) would be checked for a nice increment.
-It will start by checking 5+/-1, then 5+/-2.
-Note if 5+1 divisions AND 5-1 divisions both result in a nice increment, 5+1 would be used first because the smoothing value was set to positive 2.
-If the smoothing value was set to -2, then 5-1 would be used before 5+1.<br><br>In our example with smoothing set to 2, first 5+1 divisions would be checked.
-12khz/(5+1) = 2kHz.
-2kHz is a nice number, so the axis will be divided into 6 increments.
-If the smoothing value was set to -2, it would check 5-1 first.
-12kHz/(5-1) = 3kHz.
-3kHz is a nice number, so the axis will be divided into 4 increments.<br><br>A smoothing value of 0 will apply no smoothing.
+Setting a value < 1 will prevent the axis from showing. axisDivisionHeight|data-axis-division-height|The minimum height of each division in the axis in pixels axisSmoothing|data-axis-smoothing|The amount of smoothing to apply to the axis.
+Smoothing attempts to divide the frequency range into increments that are mutliples of .25<br /><br />Example: A frequency range of 0 - 15kHz divided into 7 increments would result in the following increments:<br />0, 2.14.., 4.29.., 6.43.., 8.57.., 10.71.., 12.86.., 15<br /><br />With smoothing turned on and set to 1, the frequency will be divided into 6 increments instead resulting in the following increments:<br />0, 2.5, 5, 7.5, 10, 12.5, 15<br /><br />The smoothing value determines how much higher/lower than the calculated number of divisions to look for a nice increment for the axis.<br /><br />A smoothing value of 0 will apply no smoothing.